js216/CeNTREX/README.md

     texts = Flooding!, No flood, (flood status?), (flood status?) states = error, disabled, error, disabled

-An indicator button in addition needs a list of commands to be run that correspond to the listed return values.
-For instance:
+An indicator button in addition needs a list of two commands to be run, depending on whether the button is considered `checked` or not.
+In addition, there has to be a list of boolean values that define which return values are considered checked and which aren't.
+For example:

     action_commands = StopPump, StartPump
+    checked = True, False, False, True, True

 Currently, two kinds of indicator controls are supported: